It’s Great Pumpkin Season:

 American Canyon

-In American Canyon, start at Pick of the Patch Pumpkins to pick the perfect pending jack-o-lantern and let the kids jump and play on the inflatable park.
 After working up an appetite consider any number of local, family-friendly options including Junction Brewery and Grill where a full menu (including sushi!) offers something for everyone.
-If your pumpkin patch trip is adult-focused, round out the day with a tasting at RD Winery, with the Fifth Moon Food and Wine Pairing that features unexpected Asian bites and complementary wine combinations or check-in at Sunrise Ranch Winery for tastings on the sprawling deck.
+If your pumpkin patch trip is adult-focused, round out the day with a tasting at RD Winery, with the Fifth Moon Food and Wine Pairing that features unexpected Asian bites and wine or check-in at Sunrise Ranch Winery for tastings on the sprawling deck.

 Napa

-Stop by the pumpkin patch on Stanly Lane for an assortment of pumpkins plus lots of fun photo opportunities with scarecrows on hay bales or old retro tractors.
 Choosing perfect pumpkins is hard work, so reward yourself by heading over to nearby Boon Fly Café for a casual lunch – the fried chicken meal is not to be missed!
 Adults can toast their bounty with a flight of bubbles at Domaine Carneros and plenty more picturesque photo opportunities.

 Yountville